alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 trial-and-error and using scale to punch through any barriers that only need scale to solve.

 Maybe we're already in that endgame.
-If so, I don't know how to feel about it.
+If so, I don't know how I feel about that.

 Predictions